edwardbirdlab/BALROG-MON/README.md

 ### Additional Sequence Identification
 1. [Kraken2](https://github.com/DerrickWood/kraken2)

-## How to Cite BALROG-MON
+## Citations

 As there is currently no paper associated with BAROG-MON, please cite this Github page.
-Also, I feel free to contact me (Edwardbirdlab@gmail.com | Edwardbird@ksu.edu) to let me know!
+Also, I feel free to contact me (edwardbirdlab@gmail.com | edwardbird@ksu.edu) to let me know!

-## Citing Tools used in BALROG

-Many tools are used in this pipeline, cite them according to their respective requrests. links are give above.
+Many tools are used in this pipeline and its respective options.
+References for the tools used in the pipeline and all options can be found in the XXXX file.

 <!-- ROADMAP
 ## Roadmap